 UPDATE: Effective 9-1-18

 CCP 1279.5 has been substantially amended.
-Previously, you needed to have your corrections officer’s prior written approval to seek a legal name change, if you had unresolved criminal obligations.
+Previously, you needed to have your corrections officer’s prior written approval to seek a name change, if you had unresolved criminal obligations.
 Now, you may file a Petition and then must promptly provide a copy of it to your corrections officer.
 These changes primarily effect people who have been sentenced and are on parole or probation, and to some extent people who are still incarcerated.
 Restrictions for people required to register as sex offenders remain largely the same under the Amended CCP 1279.5.

-Under the Amended CCP1279.5, the judge still has authority to approve or deny a proposed legal name change.
+Under the Amended CCP1279.5, the judge still has authority to approve or deny a proposed name change.
 A California judge’s will still be considering if the proposed name change may cause harm or damage to anyone or the general public.

 Name Change Laws effect Petitioners in all 58 California Counties.
 The Court requires Petitioners to declare their criminal history status, under oath.
 And every parent or guardian must do the same for their child.
 Each judge will have state and federal law enforcement departments at their disposal to help check the applicant’s criminal records.